sftpplus/sftpplus-docs/src/doc_source/guides/admin-reset.rst

 Once the modified configuration file is saved, you can start the SFTPPlus service.
-You can then login to the Local Manager web page using the new credentials.
+You can then login to the Web Manager web page using the new credentials.